- Starter Code

 .

-You are not required to submit your code for this lab, only to show your implementation to your TA and instructors by the end of the Lab next week.
-Simply head to eDimension and do the lab questionnaire by the stipulated due date.
+You are not required to submit your code for this lab, only to show your implementation to your TA and instructors by the stipulated due date (consult course handout).
+Simply head to eDimension and complete the lab questionnaire before the due date.

 Related Class Materials